Support Veterans and Their Business Ventures

 Even with that entrepreneurial spirit, there are significant challenges for veterans entering the marketplace on their own.

 The New York Fed's report on veteran entrepreneurship shows that veterans are now underemployed compared to non-veterans, though nearly of quarter of returning vets would like to start businesses.
 The challenge for many veterans is the lack of a strong business or personal network with which to begin their new ventures.
 Because they've been away and typically relocate fairly often, a lack of social resources can be a barrier to entrepreneurship3.

 Our veterans deserve better.
 Sign the petition below and demand the Department of Veterans Affairs to give veteran businesses priority when granting resources and assistance to small corporations.

 - U.S. Bureau of Labor Statistics (March 2016), "Self-Employment In The United States."

 - Senate Committee on Veterans' Affairs, 109th Congress (22 December 2006), "S.3421 - Veterans Benefits, Health Care, and Information Technology Act of 2006."

 - U.S. Small Business Administration (November 2018), "Financing Their Future: Veteran Entrepreneurs and Capital Access."

-Dear Department of Veterans' Affairs decision maker:
+Dear Secretary of Veterans' Affairs:

-Please adhere to the Veterans Benefits, Health Care, and Information Technology Act and put veteran businesses first!
+Our veterans deserve more.
+I demand you adhere to the Veterans Benefits, Health Care, and Information Technology Act and put veteran businesses first!